radosavlevici/NaturalLinuxTranslator1/BUSINESS_LICENSE.md

 ---

-*Note: All pricing is suggestive and can be adjusted based on market conditions and business strategy.
-Final licensing terms should be finalized after consulting with legal advisors.*
+*Note: All licensing terms should be finalized after consulting with legal advisors.*